 5 Common Myths About Working From Home

-With the rapid developments on the internet, online jobs are increasingly becoming the mainstream in the job market.
-This is in part thanks to the fact that global corporations (and even smaller ones) frequently outsource their work to countries that gives competitive quality minus the cost.
-And with increasing internet speeds, the Philippines have become a hotspot.
+Since the pandemic lockdown in 2020, online jobs are increasingly becoming the mainstream in the job market.
+Today, global corporations (and even smaller ones) frequently outsource their work to countries that gives competitive quality minus the cost.
+Together with increasing internet speeds, the Philippines is a hotspot for remote jobs.

 This is likely to be the first thing you’ll hear, but it couldn’t be further from the truth.
-The fact is, you’ll be taking on multiple projects in order to make the same amount of money you used to in your full time job.
-There’s also an increased tendency to work outside regular hours to complete jobs so putting in weekends and late nights can become a norm.
+In fact, you may be taking on multiple projects to make the same amount of money you used to in your full time job.
+Working outside regular hours to complete jobs so putting in weekends and late nights can become a norm.

-Although work hours are flexible it entails work load that can make any flexible anytime look the same as a regular day job, instead of keying hours, you get paid by your output and its quality.
-This means that you’ll need to have extreme discipline in managing your time to avoid having less free time than you had to begin with.
+Although work hours are flexible, it entails work load that can make any flexible time look the same as a regular day job.
+Instead of keying hours, you get paid by your output and its quality.
+This means that you’ll need to have extreme discipline in managing your time.
+Otherwise, you will end up having less free time than you had to begin with.

-The whole point of an online job is so you can work from home, and since you’re at home, you can probably get your home errands done at the same time right?
+The whole point of an online job is so you can work from home.
+Since you’re at home, you can probably get your home errands done at the same time right?
 Well, not really.
-Many online jobs are still demanding and require your full attention in order to get done on time, so it’s not very likely that you’ll be able to work and perform your errands/chores at the same time.
+Many online jobs are still demanding and require your full attention in order to get done on time.
+It’s not very likely that you’ll be able to work and perform your errands/chores at the same time.
 Unless of course you’re willing to work outside regular hours, in which case refer to point #1 or you are a natural multi-tasker.

-Most online jobs like being a writer or a freelance IT guy requires you to be in complete concentration to finish your output and technically doing errands at the same time will not make your work any better.
+Most online jobs like being a writer or a freelance IT guy still requires you to be in complete concentration to finish your output.
+Technically doing errands at the same time will not make your work any better.

 If you’re required to have web meetings in one form or another you definitely can’t (though you could probably get away with no pants).
 However, working in your pyjamas or underwear will definitely not work for you.
 It’s extremely important that you keep the same regimen you had at your full time job.
 Getting up, cleaning up and getting dressed will help put you in the right frame of mind to work.
 Staying in your sleepwear has the tendency to put you right back to bed.